zimolzak/psci-resource-proposal/README.md

 Successful projects depend on buy-in from the user community of an organization.
-A structured change management process outlined in the Safer Dx ENGAGE change package has been proposed to facilitate this.
+A structured change management process outlined in the *Safer Dx ENGAGE* change package has been proposed to facilitate this.

-Therefore, the initial step will be to identify those interested and invested in the project goals.
+Therefore, this section guides users to identify those interested and invested in the project goals.
 These individuals may have different existing interests or roles within the organization, but they will need to come together to form a project team.
 The Safer Dx team and